 On-Site Resources.
-Currently, the Proposed Project site is part of the Rincon Government Center, located on landscaped and paved areas in the existing parking lot.
+Currently, the Proposed Project site is part of the HRSC and is located on landscaped and paved areas in the existing parking lot.
 This area is not used by the public for recreation.
 As it is already developed, there will be no significant adverse impact on resource use patterns associated with hunting, gathering, timber harvesting, agricultural uses, or recreation.

 Traffic and Transportation.
 Under the Proposed Action, construction activities would generate new vehicle trips to and from the site via Valley Center Road.
-This would include trips to bring in construction equipment, delivery and work trucks, and crew vehicles.
+This would include trips to bring in construction equipment, off-haul excavated soil, delivery and work trucks, and crew vehicles.
 However, construction-related vehicle trips would be temporary in duration and limited in number due to the small size of the Proposed Project.
-Construction activities may impact use of the Rincon Government Center employee parking lot as some spaces become inaccessible, particularly during trench digging and construction of the PV carport canopies.
-However, this impact will be limited while construction is taking place, and additional parking is available on nearby streets.
-Once operational, the Proposed Project will not generate significant additional traffic and will not reduce the number of parking spaces available to visitors to Rincon Government Center.
-One or two employee parking spaces on the north side of the administration building may be removed for the BESS development, but loss of these parking spaces is a very small percentage of the total employee parking spaces.
+Construction activities would impact the use of the Rincon Harrah's Resort parking lot as some spaces would be closed to the public for safety purposes during construction, particularly during trench digging and construction of the PV carport canopies.
+However, this impact will be limited while construction is taking place, and additional parking is available at nearby covered and uncovered HRSC parking lots and on nearby streets.
+In addition, the implementation of BMP-3 (Transportation) will reduce impacts from construction vehicle traffic and from the loss of parking spaces.
+Once operational, the Proposed Project will not generate significant additional traffic and will not reduce the number of parking spaces available to visitors to Rincon Harrah's Resort.
+Parking spaces may be removed to accommodate PV panel installation, but the loss of these parking spaces is a very small percentage of the total parking spaces available.
 Therefore, there will be no significant adverse impacts to traffic and transportation.

 Land Use Planning.
-The Proposed Project will not conflict with the developed areas to the north, south, and east of the site, including the residential areas to the west and east.
-The Proposed Action does not conflict with the Rincon Government Center or adjacent land uses and will not result in significant adverse impacts to land use planning in the area.
+The Proposed Project will not conflict with the developed areas to the north, south, and east of the site, including the residential areas to the north and east.
+The Proposed Action does not conflict with the Rincon Harrah's Resort or adjacent land uses and will not result in significant adverse impacts to land use planning in the area.